Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 ## Why Choose Google Takeout Data Insights Visualizer?

 Our tool not only visualizes your data from Google Takeout but also provides a powerful platform to uncover and understand personal trends and usage statistics, empowering you with the knowledge to make informed decisions about your digital privacy and online habits.

+# TODO

+- Make a blank data folder to submit to github for user access
+- Be more explicit about JSON settings for download
+- Change package name to something different
+- Add plot titles
+- Label axis better
+- Add modules to the init files
+- Document directory names
+- Make module docstrings
+- Leave some more comments throughout the script
+-